Jaykul/WindowsConsoleFonts/README.md

 `Set-ConsoleFont` automatically supports partial matches, so you can say "Lucida" for "Lucida Console" or "Fira" for "FiraCode Nerd Font Mono" etc. Because of this, it has a `-Passthru` parameter so you can see which font it selected.

 ## Problems:

 `Add-Font` doesn't make the font show up in `Get-ConsoleFont` (or Tab completion) until you open a new window.
 You can use it in `Set-ConsoleFont`, but only if you know the name...

-This module should serve as an example of the pain of building modules that are cross-platform.
-I'm having to manually write `if/else` statements in the `RootModule` to load the right assembly -- and this is _just on Windows_.
-If I had to do x64/x32/ARM or Windows/Linux, I don't know if that's even possible.